 ‘The Mower’ by Philip Larkin directly puts light on the action.
 The poetic persona in the poem is cutting grass on his lawn with a mower.
 Suddenly, it halts and the poet finds a hedgehog jammed into its blades.
 He recognizes it to be the same hedgehog he fed once a few days back.
 The poet has caused an unmendable wound to its “unobtrusive world” unknowingly.
 The next morning, the poet somehow feels a “new absence” in his world.
-The little creature was not a significant thing in his life but after its death, it has captured a place in the poet’s heart.
-In the end, the poet warns the readers to be careful about one’s actions “While there is still time.”
+The little creature was not a significant thing in his life, but after its death, it captured a place in the poet’s heart.
+In the end, the poet warns the readers to be careful about their actions “While there is still time.”

 You can read the full poem here.

 ‘The Mower’ by Philip Larkin is simple enough in its surface meaning.
 But there are some symbolic meanings hidden in the simple words of the poem.
 However, the main idea of the poem centers on ‘The Mower’.
-A mower is a grass-cutting machine and it also means a person who cuts grass with a mower.
+A mower is a grass-cutting machine, and it also means a person who cuts grass with a mower.
 Here, the poet uses a mechanical mower.
 Apart from that, the mower symbolically represents the weapons meant for destruction.
 The blades of the mower not only clear the garden but kill the grasses.
-Sometimes it also takes away an innocent’s life like the hedgehog in the poem.
+Sometimes it also takes away an innocent’s life, like the hedgehog in the poem.

-Another important structural feature of the poem is the sudden ending of lines without any rhythm in it.
+Another important structural feature of the poem is the sudden ending of lines without any rhythm in them.
 It heightens the effect of the tragic incident present in the poem.
 However, the poem is a lyric as the poet uses a first-person point-of-view in the poem.

 ‘The Mower’ by Philip Larkin contains some important metaphors and symbols that become clear after giving those words a second deeper thought.
 Likewise, in the first line, “mower” is a metaphor.
 It symbolically represents a weapon of destruction.
 There is also personification in this line.
 The “blades” in the next line is similar in a metaphorical sense to the “mower” in the previous line.
 In the next stanza, the “unobtrusive world” is a metaphor.
 It refers to the organs of the hedgehog.

-‘The Mower’ by Philip Larkin revolves around the mower and the poet symbolically uses it to put forward some important themes.
+‘The Mower’ by Philip Larkin revolves around the mower, and the poet symbolically uses it to put forward some important themes.
 The most important theme of the poem is destruction.
 The poet implicitly refers to the mower as a weapon of destruction that takes away several lives unknowingly.
 It has no soul, no feelings at all.
-The operator sitting at the driving seat, gets his job done.
+The operator sitting in the driving seat, gets his job done.
 The poet alerts readers to how it affects humanity and creates a sense of absurdity.

 Another important theme of the poem is humanity.
 The poet somehow refers to the victory of humanity over the barbaric activities of humans.
 In the poem, the poet feels the absence of the little hedgehog on which he inadvertently caused an unmendable wound.
 Before the incident, he hasn’t thought about this creature.
 But after the tragedy, he feels it is also significant in this world.
 The revelation is quite interesting.
-In the end, the poet advises readers to be humane in their deeds.
+Ultimately, the poet advises readers to be humane in their deeds.